 Argan oil contains high amounts of antioxidants, vitamin E, and fatty acids, which instantly improve your skin and hair.
 Not only does the oil improve their health, but it also acts as an ultraviolet ray protector all at the same time.
 It is truly a natural wonder!

-When you are considering purchasingnatural products in Morocco, you will want to pay close attention to the ingredient list and the odor.
+When you are considering purchasing Moroccan natural products, you will want to pay close attention to the ingredient list and the odor.
 Argan oil has no odor, so if you are looking at a natural product that has a distinct smell, you may want to reconsider your purchase.

 Argan oil should also be listed as one of the first ingredients so that you know that there is quite a bit included in the product.